LesiaChaban/gdk-oci-oke-workshop/06-build-run-native/build-run-native.md

 	</copy>
 	```

 Congratulations!
 You've successfully completed this lab.
-Your microservice container image is now located under the Oracle Container Registry.
+Your container image has been pushed to the OCIR Repository.

 You may now **proceed to the next lab**.